 Chip Swartz | Ohio Basements

-In order for the basement apartment to be completely livable, there are useful amenities that need to be installed.
-Other than the basic essentials, such as a kitchen, bathroom and living room, a designated laundry room would be beneficial – even if it’s a stacked unit in a closet space.
-In the kitchen, besides a refrigerator and stove-top, a built-in microwave would be an added bonus.
+In order to create a basement apartment that is completely livable, there are useful amenities that need to be installed.
+Other than the basic essentials such as a kitchen, bathroom and living room, a designated laundry room would be beneficial – even if it’s simply a stacked unit in a closet space.
+In the kitchen, besides a refrigerator and stovetop, a built-in microwave also would be an added bonus.

-Even if you are tempted to brighten up the basement with bold walls, stay away from vivid colors.
-Neutrals will play off any natural light that comes in through the windows, while keeping the rooms looking fresh.
+Even if you feel like bright and bold colors will liven up basement living, stay away from making the walls a vivid color.
+Neutrals will play off of any natural light that comes in through the windows while keeping the rooms looking fresh.
 Be wary of color trends if you don’t envision repainting each year.

 To Furnish or Not to Furnish?
 That’s the Question

 While listing a fully furnished apartment isn’t common, it certainly is valuable.
-Renting a fully furnished unit is essential if you plan to rely on AirBnB for income.
-But if you plan on using your space as an apartment, renting as a furnished unit can give your monthly rent numbers a boost, just be mindful that your furniture might incur a few scratches and dents.
+Renting a fully furnished unit is essential if you plan to use the space as an Airbnb.
+If you plan on using it as an apartment, renting out the basement as a furnished unit can give your monthly rent numbers a boost.
+However, you will need to be mindful that your furniture might incur a few scratches and dents.

-Now that you have a beautiful new rental unit, it’s time to start searching for tenants.
-Take photos of your finished space with a professional camera to show off just how much hard work has been put into designing the unit.
+Now that you have a beautiful new rental unit, it’s time to start looking for tenants.
+Take photos of your finished space with a professional camera to show off just how much hard work has been put into designing the basement apartment.